Eloston/cws2atom/README.md

 cws2atom
 ========

-A script to retrieve Chrome Webstore reviews and support feedback and output them as an [Atom feed](https://en.wikipedia.org/wiki/Atom_(standard)) to standard output
+A script to generate an [Atom feed](https://en.wikipedia.org/wiki/Atom_(standard)) from Chrome Web Store reviews and support feedback

 It will grab reviews and support feedback in all languages, including replies.